MohitGoel92/Microsoft-Excel/README.md

 The OR criteria takes effect when we select at least 2 categories we wish to combine the total(s) for.
 This is achieved by selecting a range of categories in the third argument that is called *Criteria*.

+**DSUM() with AND Criteria:**

+The AND criteria takes effect when we select at least one category and one subcategory.
+This is achieved by selecting two cells that are horizontally next to each other, along with their headings in the third argument of the formula.

+**DAVERAGE():**

+DSUM() and DAVERAGE() work exactly the same way, with the only difference being DAVERAGE() provides an average per category instead of the total summation of that category.

+**DCOUNT():**

+**Note:** With DCOUNT() we have two types, DCOUNT() and DCOUNTA().
+The only difference between the two is that DCOUNTA() will take all types of cells into consideration, regardless whether they are a number or a string, however, DCOUNT() will only take numeric cells into consideration.